-In the drive circuit of a PM motor, there are times when current vector control using PWM control (pulse width modulation) is run.
+In the drive circuit of a PM motor, there are times when current vector control using PWM control (pulse width modulation control) is run.
 Current waveform that is being supplied by PWM control have carrier harmonic current superimposed on the basic wave control, and with this carrier harmonic current, high-frequency of the magnetic field is applied to the motor core and iron loss occurs.
 With harmonic components and magnetic saturation of the iron core due to permanent magnets, it will be necessary to evaluate iron loss with magnetic flux density waveform that is different from the conventional sinusoidal alternating current.
-Also, in a high rotation PM motor, the variable frequency of magnetic flux density becomes increasingly high and the eddy current distribution of the depth direction of the laminated steel due to skin effect becomes difficult to ignore.
+Also, in a high rotation PM motor, the variable frequency of magnetic flux density becomes increasingly high and the eddy current distribution of the depth direction of the laminated steel sheet due to skin effect becomes difficult to ignore.
 With these conditions, evaluation using the highly-accurate iron loss calculation function becomes required.

 Joule Loss / Hysteresis Loss Density Distribution